rodeloescueta/puppeteer-scraper-deployment/memory-bank/activeContext.md

 ## Current Work Focus

-We are in the initial planning phase of the Puppeteer Scraper API project.
+We are in the implementation phase of the Puppeteer Scraper API project.
 The focus is on:

-1. Establishing the project structure and documentation
+1. Fine-tuning the crypto endpoint functionality
-2. Planning the technical architecture and key components
+2. ✅ Setting up Browserbase integration (completed)
-3. Setting up the development environment
+3. Ensuring the API is ready for both development and production use
-4. Defining the MVP (Minimum Viable Product) requirements
+4. ✅ Transitioning from mock browser to real browser services (completed)
+5. Adding the text extraction endpoint

 ## Recent Changes

+- Implemented the MVP with Express server and API routes
+- Created Docker configuration for both development and production
+- Implemented the `/crypto` endpoint with custom electricity cost parameter
+- Added mock browser functionality for development without Browserbase API key
-- Created initial project documentation in memory-bank
+- Created documentation endpoint at the root URL
-- Defined core requirements and architecture based on client specifications
-- Selected technologies for the full-stack JavaScript implementation
-- Planned Docker containerization approach with a single backend service
-- Removed PostgreSQL database from MVP after reviewing TASK.md requirements
+- Added error handling, logging, and middleware for authentication
+- Updated the fallback value for `electricityCost` parameter to make it more explicit
+- Integrated the official Browserbase SDK for improved browser automation
+- Updated configuration to include both Browserbase API key and Project ID
+- Completely refactored the browser service to use the latest Browserbase SDK format
+- Successfully tested the `/crypto` endpoint with the real Browserbase integration
+- Added additional logging throughout the codebase for better diagnostics
+- Created docker-compose.dev.yml and Dockerfile.dev for improved local development

 ## Active Decisions and Considerations